 Example: A high-income individual earning ₹20,00,000 may qualify for various deductions, reducing their taxable income substantially.
 Without AMT, they may pay very little tax.
 Section 115JC ensures that a minimum tax of, say, ₹1,50,000 is paid, even after deductions.

-Section 115JC of Income Tax Act Applicability
+Section 115JC of the Income Tax Act Applicability

 Section 115JC of income tax act applies to non-corporate assessees, which includes: